squirrel-prover/squirrel-prover/documentation/sphinx/source/commands.rst

    A :n:`{| @system_id | @system_expr }` can be specified, otherwise the command searches in :n:`@any`
    system.

+   Search can only be called inside a proof.

   .. example:: searching axioms with included patterns

     .. squirreltop:: in